makrai/notes/speer12-conceptNet.md

 # Abstract

 * ConceptNet is a knowledge representation project, providing
 * a large semantic graph that describes
-  _general human knowledge_ and how it is expressed in _natural language_.
+  _general human knowledge_ and how it is expressed in _natural language_
 * This paper presents the latest iteration, ConceptNet 5, including its fundamental design decisions, ways to use it, evaluations (coverage, accuracy)